mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

     Mi: Yeah.
 Yeah that’s what’s happening.
 So..
     Ma: So you can put you’re sprite back in again and you can crop it down.

-While Fi has only just been introduced to the ability to "cramp".
-He is happy and able to share this useful tool with Mi.
-Theme

-FIND THE EXAMPLE BEFORE DEVELOPING

 There are many other examples of processes being driven by desire to adopt an new GDP or more frequently to make frequent alterations to one that has a significant impact on player experience.

 A fluid navigation to the relevant area of code to make key changes, especially level design is shown in vignette A by Sh.